 Worthington School District is committed to a high level of positive behavioral expectations from all students.
-In the event that a student exhibits inappropriate behavior, interventions (ways to change the behavior) may be implemented and can include: parent phone call, advisory check in with teacher, meet with school social worker/counselor, conference with principal, detention, suspension, Student-Parent Contract, and/or a Middle-level program (housed off site).
+In the event that a student exhibits inappropriate behavior, interventions (ways to change the behavior) may be implemented and can include: parent phone call, advisory check in with teacher, meet with school social worker/counselor, conference with principal, detention, suspension and/or Student-Parent Contract.
+Please see the "Student Discipline Policy & Guidelines" section of this handbook for more information.